Introduction to Anderson t-motives: a survey

 It can happen that $C\in GL_n(\p\{\tau\})-GL_n(\p)$.
 This phenomenon occurs even for $M$ defined by (5.13.1).
-More exactly, there exist two matrices $A_1$, resp. $A_2$ such that the Anderson t-motives $M(A_1)$, resp. $M(A_2)$ defined by (5.13.1) are isomorphic, and the matrix $C$ of a change of basis cannot be chosen in $GL_n(\p)$, but only in $GL_n(\p\{\tau\})-GL_n(\p)$.
+More exactly, there exist two matrices $A$, resp. $B$ such that the Anderson t-motives $M(A)$, resp. $M(B)$ defined by (5.13.1) are isomorphic, and the matrix $C$ of a change of basis cannot be chosen in $GL_n(\p)$, but only in $GL_n(\p\{\tau\})-GL_n(\p)$.
 See [GL17] for examples.

 {\bf 5.14.6.} Moreover, according the knowledge of the authors, we have no algorithm to check whether two Anderson t-motives $M_1$, $M_2$ defined by (5.9), case $A_k=A'_k=I_n$, are isomorphic, or not.
 For the case of $C\in GL_n(\p)$ this algorithm clearly exists, because in this case we have $C=C^{(k)}$, i.e. $C\in GL_n(\n F_{q^k})$; there exists only finitely many such $C$.
 But really $C\in GL_n(\p\{\tau\})$, so we have an infinite problem.
 A natural way to solve such problems is finding an invariant of $M$.
-A lattice (see below) could be such invariant, but we do not know whether two non-isomorphic Anderson t-motives can have isomorphic lattices, or not.
+For mixed t-motives (see 5.17.3) the lattice (see below) is an invariant, because the lattice functor is injective for mixed t-motives ([HJ]), but for non-mixed ones it is not injective, see Section 13.

-An analog of Corollary 5.14.4 for Anderson t-motives holds not for all of them, but only for an important class of t-motives called pure t-motives.
-We do not give their definition (all Anderson t-motives defined by (5.9) such that $\det A_k\ne0$ are pure; particularly, all Drinfeld modules are pure).
-See [G], Definition 5.5.2.
-We have:
+{\bf 5.15.
+Pure t-motives.} There exists an important class of t-motives called pure.
+See [A86], p.
+467, middle of the page, or [G96], 5.5.2 for the definition.
+We give here its matrix form (see [GL07], Lemma 10.3.1).
+We define: